eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/arf.md

   transaction, on behalf of  the Relying Party.
 If User binding is required in such cases, the RP must request the User portrait, next to other attributes, and the EUDI Wallet Instance must release it.
-The portrait must be signed by a trusted Issuer.
-(TODO: Add the footnote
-  18) The human supervisor then visually compares this portrait to the face of the person presenting the attestation.
+The portrait must be signed by a trusted Issuer [^17].
+The human supervisor then visually compares this portrait to the face of the person presenting the attestation.
 However, please note that the presence and use of the User portrait (as well as other biometrics) in the PID will be further detailed in a future version of